jespermhl/image-copyright-manager/readme.txt

 * Security improvements

 == Upgrade Notice ==

+= 1.1.1 =
+This update includes bug fixes and minor improvements.
+The translation template has been updated for better internationalization support.

 = 1.1.0 =
 This update migrates copyright information to a custom database table for much better performance and scalability.
 All old taxonomy code has been removed.
 Please back up your database before upgrading.